iiccsss/iiccsss.github.io/_pages/speakers.md

   <h1>Special events</h1>
   <h2>Science communication seminar</h2>
-  What's the use of great science, if it does not reach the general public?
-Why work long hours at the lab, if most people will not understand what you do?
-Most scientists spend way too little time communicating what they have found.
-But how should they know if they don't get training and academia does not incentivise it?
-<b>Katharina Stein</b> is a professional science communication trainer.
-She will give a workshop on how to talk to the public and help you become better presenters in general.
+What's the value of groundbreaking research if it never leaves the walls of academia?
+Why spend countless hours on experiments when few will understand their significance?
+Many early-career researchers struggle to communicate their work to a broader audience—simply because they've never been trained to do so. <b>Katharina Stein</b>, who has been working in science communication for several years, will lead a workshop designed specifically for students and young researchers.
+In this session, you'll get tips on how to craft and deliver your message effectively, making your science accessible and impactful for the world beyond the lab.
 <br>
   <div class="container">
       <div class="row row-cols-1 row-cols-md-3">